raedyping/PersonalWebsite2019/content/publication/Gesture-and-Chemistry/index.md

 ---
-title: "Breaking down gesture and action in mental rotation: Understanding the components of movement that promote learning"
+title: "Unpacking the gestures of chemistry learners: What the hands tell us about individuals’ understanding of stereochemistry"
 authors:
 - admin